Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: Results and Discussions

+Here $Var(T)$ is the variance of the temperature $T$ which is the expected value of the squared deviation from the mean of the temperature.
+As we can see, the entropic index is dimensionless.
 This definition has been used by Wilk et.al. \cite{wilk} and they have obtained similar relationship between the temperature and the entropic index as in fig 4.
-For different collision energies, we use this definition of the entropic index to make comparisons to the experimental data.
+For different collision energies, we use this definition of the entropic index to make comparisons to previously obtained values of the entropic index \cite{biro1,de}.
 This is because of its direct relation to the temperature fluctuations.

-Next we have done a detailed analysis of how the $q$ value changes for different parameters of our system.
+Next, we have done a detailed analysis of how the $q$ value changes for different parameters of our system.
 In fig 5, we show the variation of $q$ for different space time rapidity ($\eta$) values at different collision energies ($\sqrt{s}$).
-Here we find that with increasing values of space time rapidity our $q$ value increases plateauing out for higher collision energies.
-As has been shown in previous studies, the multiplicity distribution has to be of the negative binomial type \cite{wilk} and can be related to the entropic index.
-A higher multiplicity distribution will result in lower $q$ values.
-A similar result was also obtained by \cite{sharma} where the authors had studied multiplicity spectra of $p-p$ collisions at very high LHC energies (1-7 TeV) using the Tsallis distribution.
-The authors had looked at several rapidity windows in a particular energy range.
-Our second result, that the values of $q$ increases with increasing space time rapidity in the partonic stage concurs with all these studies.
-We have however looked at lower energy scales as well as a different system.
-We would like to emphasize the point that the value of the entropic system depends crucially on the colliding system.
+Here we find that with increasing values of space time rapidity, our $q$ value increases plateauing out for higher collision energies.
+Increasing the space time rapidity means that the system size is also increasing.
+If we take a larger system size, the departure from equilibrium will be larger too, this will cause an increase in the value of the entropic index.

+We would like to emphasize the point that the value of the entropic index of the system depends crucially on the colliding system.
 The difficulty in using the Tsallis distribution seems to be that the results are dependent on the produced particles and the colliding particles.
 A recent paper \cite{biro2} has done a detailed study for a large range of collision energies, a large variety of particles and for various different systems.
 They show that the $q$ values appear to be proportional to $\sqrt{s}/m$ \cite{biro2}, they have also mentioned that the $q$ value depends on the multiplicity of the particles.